josephruocco/josephruocco.github.io/bookstoliveby.md

 ---
 layout: page
+title: "Books I Live By"
-subtitle "While I buy many books, there are few that I like to read and reread.
+subtitle "A few books I bought I learned a ton from and  like to read and reread.
 This is for them."
-title: "Books I Live By"
 ---

 In no particular order...